Wu Lien-teh: Commemoration during the COVID-19 pandemic

-Wu's work in the field of epidemiology had contemporary relevance during the COVID-19 pandemic.
+Wu's work in the medical field of public health had contemporary relevance during the COVID-19 pandemic.

-In May 2020, Dr. Yvonne Ho united the 22 known "medical and scientific descendants" of Dr. Wu Lien-Teh for a video conference meeting spanning 14 cities around the world.
+In May 2020, Dr. Yvonne Ho united the 22 known living medical and scientific descendants of Dr. Wu Lien-Teh via video conferencing which spanned four continents and 14 cities around the world.
 In July 2020, some of these medical and scientific descendants collaborated to publish an article to memorialize Dr. Wu's lifetime work in public health.
-In August 2020, a second group of Wu's medical and scientific descendants collaborated on a similar piece.
+This was published in Hong Kong's South China Morning Post.
+In August 2020, a second group of Wu's medical and scientific descendants collaborated on another publication in Malaysia's The Star.
+In September 2020, Wu's medical and scientific descendants published a third publication in Singapore's Lianhe Zaobao.

 In March 2021, Wu was honoured with a Google Doodle, depicting Wu assembling surgical masks and distributing them to reduce the risk of disease transmission.

+Commemoration beyond the COVID-19 pandemic

+In May 2026, The Lancet Voice podcast featured Dr Wu.